 - Human Resources (HR) is responsible for providing overall guidance on human resource matters.
-It includes the Executive Office, Administration, Employee Activities, Special Programs, Pension and Benefits and Personnel Support Unit. - Personnel recruits and selects all staff and administers the classification and compensation issues for non-contract employees. - Human Resources Development provides staff with training and development programs including core business skills and updated policies and procedures - Employee Relations administers grievances and dispute resolution for non-represented employees - Equal Employment Opportunity (EEO) provides training on EEO policies and practices and investigates discrimination and complaints - Non-departmental manages and administers all fringe benefits
+It includes the Executive Office, Administration, Employee Activities, Special Programs, Pension and Benefits and Personnel Support Unit. - Personnel recruits and selects all staff and administers the classification and compensation issues for non-contract employees. - Human Resources Development provides staff with training and development programs including core business skills and updated policies and procedures. - Employee Relations administers grievances and dispute resolution for non-represented employees. - Equal Employment Opportunity (EEO) provides training on EEO policies and practices and investigates discrimination complaints. - Non-Departmental manages and administers all fringe benefits.

 - Employee Relations responsibility was revised to only handle disputes and grievances for noncontract employees only.
-Employee Relations transferred eight FTEs to move Labor Relations function to the Office of the CEO.
-One new position was created to manage the separate Employee Relations function - Personnel is adding one FTE to assist in the recruitment of bus operators and all Operation positions, and one FTE to facilitate the task of salary equity reviews by Classification & Compensation.
+Employee Relations transferred eight FTEs to Labor Relations function to the Office of the CEO.
+One new position was created to manage the separate Employee Relations function. - Personnel is adding one FTE to assist in the recruitment of bus operators and all Transit Operations positions, and one FTE to facilitate the task of salary equity reviews by Classification & Compensation.
 In addition, one FTE was transferred from HR-Administration to Personnel. - Career Development and Human Resources Training functions were consolidated.
-There was no net increase in headcount - Non-Departmental Human Resources is adding \$6.1 million to Post-Retirement Medical Insurance in order to comply with the Financial Accounting Standard Board's Rule No. 87 that requires employers to charge all retiree medical costs to post retiree medical accounts
+There was no net increase in headcount. - Non-Departmental Human Resources' FY99 actual expenditures include a net year end reclassification of workers' compensation to Non-Departmental Risk Management.
+In FY99, MTA changed from self-insured for workers' compensation to totally insured through a private insurance company.